dialog-semiconductor/BLE_SDK6_examples/ble_burst_adv/Readme.md

 * **Software configuration**

 	- This example requires:
         * Smartsnippets Studio 2.0.8 (or later)
         * SDK6.0.10 (or later)

 ## How to run the example

-<a href="https://support.dialog-semiconductor.com/resource/da1458x-example-setup">For initial setup of the example please refer to this section of the dialog support portal</a>
+For initial setup of the example please refer to [this section of the dialog support portal](https://support.dialog-semiconductor.com/resource/da1458x-example-setup).

 ### Initial Setup